microsoft/fabricrealtimelab/modules/module07b.md

 ![Cross Filtering](../images/module07/pbid-crossfilter.png)

+The last thing we can do is clean up the names, titles, and so on to add a finishing touch.

 ## 5. Publish the report

 On the Power BI Desktop Home tab, you can publish the report to the Power BI service by clicking the *Publish* button.
 You may also publish the report to a dashboard, change the refresh interval, and make additional modifications for end-users.

 ## :thinking: Additional Learning